spalfonsos/Tutorial_hpc_extended/tutorial/02_class2.md

 -In the file lets change some parts to be able to run it in the interactive session (Remmber to use  in your local terminal ssh -L 8888:ngXXXX.narval.calcul.quebec:XXXX salfonso@narval.alliancecan.ca)

-    * Coment all the pip statements and the unzip comment since that we did previously
+    * Coment all the pip statements and the unzip comment since  we did it previously

-    * After the first model is trained change

-    model_path = "/content/drive/MyDrive/Colab Notebooks/DL in Banking Book/DeepLearningInBankingBook/TextBook_Lab/c2_best_simple_cnn_1e-5_top.pth" to
+    * After the first model is trained change model_path = "/content/drive/MyDrive/Colab Notebooks/DL in Banking Book/DeepLearningInBankingBook/TextBook_Lab/c2_best_simple_cnn_1e-5_top.pth" to
     model_path = "best_simple_cnn.pth"

     * And in the section Training a ResNet-50 for Loan Delinquency Prediction

     Add the WEIGHTS_PATH = "resnet50_model_weights/resnet50_imagenet.pth"
     and change  self.backbone = models.resnet50(weights='DEFAULT') to :
     self.backbone = models.resnet50(weights=None)
     self.backbone.load_state_dict(torch.load(WEIGHTS_PATH)

-    * change the plt.savefig('/content/drive/MyDrive/Colab Notebooks/DL in Banking Book/Images/C2_SmoothGradCam.pdf') to
+    * change plt.savefig('/content/drive/MyDrive/Colab Notebooks/DL in Banking Book/Images/C2_SmoothGradCam.pdf') to
     plt.savefig('C2_SmoothGradCam.pdf')